arbazsiddiqui/IMDB-Lookup-Extension/README.md

 ### HOW TO INSTALL :

-1. Clone this repo by `git@github.com:arbazsiddiqui/IMDB-Lookup-Extension.git && cd IMDB-Lookup-Extension`
+1. Clone this repo by `git clone git@github.com:arbazsiddiqui/IMDB-Lookup-Extension.git && cd IMDB-Lookup-Extension`
 2. Go to `chrome://extensions/` and toggle the `Developer mode` mode on.
 3. Click on `Load unpacked` and browse to the directory containing the extension.